Team

 Accomplishments

-• 1st place in Aeroflot Open «С» 2015
+• 1st place in Aeroflot Open «С», 2015

-• 1st place in Moscow Girl Championship U 19 (classic & rapid) in 2015
+• 1st place in Moscow Girl Championship U 19 (classic & rapid), 2015

-• 5th place in Moscow Open Women in 2016
+• 5th place in Moscow Open Women, 2016

-• 1st place in Stage Cup of Russia Women Satkinskaya Autumn Invitational 2016
+• 1st place in Stage Cup of Russia Women Satkinskaya Autumn Invitational, 2016

-• 2nd place in Moscow Women Championship 2019
+• 2nd place in Moscow Women Championship, 2019

 From Moscow, Irina Utiatskaja is majoring in biological engineering.
 She has been playing chess since she was 13 years old.
-She enjoys long games that include deep positional ideas, maneuvering, and finish with beautiful tactical strikes.
+She enjoys long games that include deep positional ideas, maneuvering and finish with beautiful tactical strikes.

-Going to Mizzou is the perfect opportunity to improve my chess skills, while pursuing a world class education in the process.”
+“Going to Mizzou is the perfect opportunity to improve my chess skills, while pursuing a world class education in the process.”